Inspired Minds: Summer Camp Digital Strategy

 1. Technical and On-Page SEO Analytics

-Our team focused on auditing the website using Semrush, PageSpeed Insights, and SEOQuake.
-We found that about 71% of users accessed the website via mobile, making mobile optimisation critical.
+The team audited the website using Semrush, PageSpeed Insights, and SEOQuake.
+With approximately 71% of users accessing the site via mobile, mobile optimization emerged as a critical priority.
 Although the site passed Core Web Vitals, performance was slowed by heavy image formats and unused JavaScript.
-Based on the data, we determined that multiple blocked pages, missing meta descriptions, and pages with broken links significantly disrupted user trust and search visibility.
+The audit also identified multiple blocked pages, missing meta descriptions, and broken links, all of which disrupted user trust and search visibility.
+From a UX perspective, these issues created friction in the parent sign-up journey and prevented valuable content from being indexed by search engines.

 2. Keyword Research and Search Intent